The Magical Number Seven: An Unexpected Dimensional Threshold in Quantum Communication Complexity

 However, our most intriguing result is that $d=7$ serves as an unexpected dimensional threshold at which the quantitative equivalence between the two quantum resources disappears.
 A satisfying explanation of the origin of this phenomenon is still missing; What is so special in dimension 7?

-Our work opens a new direction for research; to characterize the relationship between EACC and TQS.
+Our work opens a new direction for research; to characterize the relationship between entanglement assisted classical communication and transmission of a quantum system.
 This would be interesting for foundational insights in the relation of spatial and sequential correlations in quantum theory.
 Furthermore, if much increased non-classicality can be observed with one resource over the other, this is certainly of interest in quantum information theory since this could lead to further enhancements of quantum communication protocols.

 This work is supported by the Swedish research council, ADOPT, FNP programme TEAM, ERC grant QOLAPS, and NCN grant no. 2014/14/E/ST2/00020.
+MZ acknowledges award-grant COPERNICUS of FNP and DFG.